microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Library Structures.md

 oneline: How to structure your d.ts files
 ---

+TODO:

+1. The modular libraries discussion needs to call out `import=` as TS-only.
+2. The modular libraries discussion needs to cover (ugh, briefly I hope) `export default` vs `module.exports=` and link to whatever we wrote to explain `--esModuleInterop`.
+3. Actually, there's a section in the footnotes that covers this: Impact of ES6 on Module Call Signatures.
+It needs to be updated though, since it just suggests workarounds.

 # Overview

 Broadly speaking, the way you _structure_ your declaration file depends on how the library is consumed.